-Because of my research and all that has happened these past couple months, my approach for healing post-antibiotics this time is going to look much different than it has in the past (it will fall in line with my e-book vs. just doing and eating whatever I want).
+Because of my research and all that has happened these past couple months, my approach for healing post-antibiotics this time is going to look much different than it has in the past (it will fall in line with A Gutsy Girl’s Bible vs. just doing and eating whatever I want).
 And furthermore, I will not stop until I find out what my underlying cause for SIBO relapse is.

 Having high levels of both hydrogen and methane has been a vicious, exhausting cycle.
 Until you’ve lived it, you don’t know and you can’t understand.
 This isn’t just a little “weight gain” complaining.
 This has affected, truly affected, every single last piece of my life.

 p.s.
 Without even knowing it, I was sort of on to this a long time ago with Rotten Gut Bacteria, Starving and Weight Gain.

 Updated in 2020 to add: Shortly after this post was written, I healed for good.
 I have had zero issues or symptoms since late summer of 2018.